musikele/blog-eleventy/_posts/2022/how-dns-works-a-refresh-of-the-dns-algorithm-and-architecture.md

 ##### **Question**: Which one is chosen at any time?

-**BIND**, the Open Source software that is powering up DNS in almost every operating system, usually contacts all root nameservers and then chooses the one with least roundtrip time. [source](https://superuser.com/questions/527116/how-does-my-browser-locate-the-nearest-dns-root-servers).
+**BIND**, the Open Source software that is powering up DNS in almost every operating system[^3], usually contacts all root nameservers and then chooses the one with least roundtrip time. [source](https://superuser.com/questions/527116/how-does-my-browser-locate-the-nearest-dns-root-servers).

 ##### **Question**: When I connect to a network, what happens exactly?
 Why when I am at home i use my own DNS server and when I am at work I use the network's dns server?